-Actions Outcomes Make Dual occupancy (detached) permissible with consent on land that meets the minimum lot size in all rural zones Make Rural workers dwellings permissible with consent in the RU1 zone where primary production or rural industry being carried out on the land has a demonstrated economic capacity to support the ongoing employment of rural workers.
-Develop DCP controls for rural dwellings including dwellings, dual occupancies and rural workers' dwellings to limit impacts to infrastructure and amenity.
-Opportunities provided for additional dwellings in rural zones: subdivision is not required, will have minimal impacts on services and infrastructure, will not adversely impact scenic amenity or landscape character, will not create land use conflict, and will not reduce the area of productive or potentially productive agricultural land.
+- Make Dual occupancy (detached) permissible with consent on land that meets the minimum lot size in all rural zones - Make Rural workers dwellings permissible with consent in the RUI zone where primary production or rural industry being carried out on the land has a demonstrated economic capacity to support the ongoing employment of rural workers. - 4.6 Variations for dwellings in rural zones on lots below the minimum lot size are considered in accordance with the guidance provided under Policy Direction 6 of the Rural Land Use Strategy. - Develop DCP controls for rural dwellings including dwellings, dual occupancies and rural workers' dwellings to limit impacts to infrastructure and amenity.

+- Opportunities provided for additional dwellings in rural zones: - subdivision is not required, - will have minimal impacts on services and infrastructure, - will not adversely impact scenic amenity or landscape character, - will not create land use conflict, and - will not reduce the area of productive or potentially productive agricultural land.